 - Must be fluent in English

-Washington DC CNA Training and Testing Costs
+Washington DC CNA Classes and Testing Costs

 To gain CNA certification in Washington DC, students should pass an approved course.
 These courses may vary somewhat, but they must meet a few fundamental requirements.
 CNA training programs must last at least 120 hours long.
 45 of these hours must be in class, 30 hours should be in a lab, and 45 hours should be devoted to clinical training in a nursing facility.
 These programs can take at least one month to complete.